tkleykamp/DataOps/howto/data_quality.md

 * Does the person enterning data understand how it's going to be used?
 Can their process be easily modified to ensure accurate entry?

 ### After data have been captured
+**Process Issues**
+* Are data being moved from an operational database to a reporting database?
+  * Is that process operating correctly?
+  * Did or does the process complete?
+* Are datasets being merged, linked, oe integrated?
+  * Are they properly related?
+Are you able to reconcile data about the same person or thing?
+  * Are there duplicate records when there should unique records?

+**Things to think about**
 * Do you have tools to clean the data?
 * Are you using an ETL (Extract, Transform, & Load) process?
   + Does a mechanism exist to cleanse the data?